 Lori Whatley, a licensed marriage and family therapist working out of Atlanta, also says that the argument can stem from a partner feeling undervalued in comparison to a device.
 “Once upon a time, partners had to contend with other love interests but now they must contend with the device, which can be much more intrusive due to its portability,” she says.
 “Competing with an electronic device is not easy.
 The addictive powers make it impossible at times.”

-In addition to the constant scooping up of the phone and checking it, trouble can also start when device usage becomes secretive.
+In addition to the constant use of the phone, trouble can also start when device usage becomes secretive.
 This can happen when one person’s phone is locked and the password not shared or if one partner quickly puts the phone away when the other enters the room.
 If this is happening regularly, says Seibold, it’s cause for concern.
 “Affairs don’t have to be physical in nature,” he says.
 “I have worked with many couples in which an affair took place entirely by phone or text.”

 What Is the Short-Term Solution for a Phubbing Argument?